Council on Undergraduate Research

 Student Travel Awards Announcement

 - Student must be an undergraduate at either a two- or four-year institution.
-If the student is a graduating senior, travel must be completed within 3 months of graduation.
+If the student is a graduating senior, travel must be completed within three months of graduation.

 - Student’s mentor must be a CUR member, or the student’s home institution must be a CUR institutional member

 - Student’s home institution must provide at least a 50% match to support travel

 - Electronic application form to be completed by nominating faculty mentor.
 Please click here to access the form.